 Sounds great, right?
 Parents are ultimately responsible for the education of their own children, not the state, though.
 When public education funds follow the student, parents are accepting government control.
 Parental rights and true education liberty are then lost.
 An environment where publicly funded school choices are the only option is no choice at all.
 Homeschooling that is funded by the parent and free from excessive government regulation must be preserved.

-That will be the real and important "choice" facing parents in an environment of "school choice."
+That is the real and important "choice" facing parents in an environment that supports "school choice."
 Remember, too, that School Choice advocates gain financially as support for their policies grows.
 HOME is here to make sure that parents remain fully free to direct the education of their children, but we need your help!
 All homeschoolers must stand together to ensure that we are successful in our efforts.